 - A. Discipline is an exercise of scriptural authority for which the church is responsible.
 The aims of discipline are that God may be honored, that the purity and welfare of the ministry may be maintained, and that those under discipline may be brought to repentance and restoration. - B. Discipline is to be administered for the restoration of the minister, while fully providing for the protection of the spiritual welfare of our local Assemblies.
-It is to be redemptive in nature as well as corrective and is to be exercised as under a dispensation of mercy.
+It is to be redemptive in nature as well as corrective, and is to be exercised as under a dispensation of mercy.
 (See General Council Bylaws, Article X, Section 1)

 Section 2.
-The relationship between Arkansas district and General Council personal conduct of all ministers.
+The relationship between Arkansas district and General Council

+The executive presbytery of the General Council is the credentials committee of the General Council of the Assemblies of God and shall have final authority in matters of doctrine and the personal conduct of all ministers.
 District actions related to the termination of credentials or the remedial discipline of restoration are to be in the form of recommendations to the General Council credentials committee.